ahmedmsayeem/INS_task/Readme.md

-# each sub directory has detailed readme.md files
+# Each sub directory has detailed readme.md files

-# do refer them for more details
+# Do refer them for more details